4: Chrysalis

 Then a beep, though Uzi wondered if that last mumble was a low intoning of “Initiate factory reset.”)

-Uzi had listened, with a thoughtful look, and perhaps the subtle smile of pieces clicking into place, despite the sussy vibes, even through the reciting of a sea of meaningless code phrases – right until the last line.
+Uzi had listened to it all with a thoughtful look, and perhaps the subtle smile of pieces clicking into place, despite all the sussy vibes, despite the reciting of a sea of meaningless code phrases — right until the last line.
 Then a single thought replaced all of her theorizing.

 Am I being pranked?